 Hot Tip: To check if your flight has high-speed satellite Wi-Fi, look out for the icon on the flight results page, represented by a Wi-Fi icon with a clock dial.

-Delta offers Wi-Fi on almost all of its flights with with both Viasat and Gogo.
+Delta offers Wi-Fi on almost all of its flights with both Viasat and Gogo.
 As with other airlines, Delta has been upgrading its aircraft to offer high-speed satellite Wi-Fi that can now be found on the following aircraft:

 - KA from Viasat on select A321, 737-900, and 757-200